Posted in:

 Supplement your retirement income with a stocks and shares ISA

-If, having used our pension calculator and the answer to the question, “How much State Pension will I get at 66?” doesn’t look like it will be enough, even with a SIPP or workplace pension added, you still might want to consider your options.
+If, having used our pension calculator and the answer to the question, “How much state pension will I get at 66?” doesn’t look like it will be enough, even with a SIPP or workplace pension added, you might want to consider your options.
 The problem is that the taxman will take his share, so consider opening a stocks and shares ISA.
-These are tax wrappers, and any income you receive from one will be completely tax-free.
+ISAs are tax wrappers, and any income you receive from them will be completely tax-free.

 With private pensions (including workplace pensions), you can save up to £60,000 per annum tax-free.
 This might sound like a lot of money if you are in the upper earnings bracket.
 But once the taxman has claimed 40% or 45% of any income in your retirement, you will be saying goodbye to a huge chunk of your retirement income if you’re a higher or additional rate taxpayer.

-However, if you put up to £20,000 per annum into a stocks and shares ISA, “How much state pension will I get at 66?” becomes a little less critical because your ISA fund will grow significantly over the long term thanks to compound interest, and any earnings you make from share dividends or any withdrawals you make will be tax-free.
+However, if you put up to £20,000 per annum into a stocks and shares ISA, your fund will grow thanks to compound interest, and any earnings you make from share dividends or any withdrawals you make will be tax-free.

 Even if you are not a high earner, consider this tax-free income option as part of your retirement income plan.